Millets Calories & Nutritional Facts Calculator

 How Many Calories Are In Millets?

 Millet calories vary significantly based on the variety and preparation method.
-According to research published in PMC journals, here are the calorie contents for different millet types per 100g:
+Here are the calorie contents for different millet types per 100g:

 Raw Millet Grains (per 100g):